 moveRight := [b x: b x + 10].

 5. Did you notice anything this time?
-If not that is okay.
+If not, that is okay.
 You should not have noticed anything just yet.

-6. What is different in the expression in Step 4 from the first line that you typed in Step 1?
+6. What is different in the expression in Step 4 from the first line you typed in Step 1?

 7. You added [ and ].
 In Smalltalk these create a Block.
 These []’s will make a difference, but there is one more thing needed in order for this to work.

-9. To have your Block evaluate your expression, you send to it the value message.
+9. To have your Block evaluate its expression, you send to it the value message.
 In your existing Workspace window, type the following code and then “do it”:

 moveRight value.